localgovdrupal/docs/docs/src/content/features/directories.md

 ## When to use Directories

-- You have content with a large volume of variations.
+- You have a type content with a large volume of variations.
 Car parks, sports facilities or parks are good examples.
 - Users are looking for content based on their needs and these can be described as a series of attributes such as _price range_ or _sports catered for_.
-- Your content related to a specific geographical location which is relevant to users.
+- Your content is related to a specific geographical location which is relevant to users.

 ## Concepts

 ### Directory Facets

-Facets are groups of attributes users will filter by when searching for a Directory Item(s) most relevant to them.
+Facets are groups of attributes users will filter by when searching for a Directory Item(s).
 Each Facet type should be made up of at least 2 Facets each of which can apply to 1 or more Directory Items.
-As an example, when searching for a school, there are a variety of attributes which users will obviously be interested in when looking for a schools that fits their needs.
+As an example, when searching for a school, there are a variety of attributes which users will obviously be interested in when looking for one that fits their needs.
 This is illustrated well by [Croydon's Secondary school Directory](https://www.croydon.gov.uk/schools-and-education/schools/find-school-near-you/secondary-schools):

 ![school-facets](https://user-images.githubusercontent.com/11015602/134496028-5d424f43-da4c-455d-af28-03479d06c0e8.png)